novayo/LeetCode/0528_Random_Pick_with_Weight/README.md

 * Memory Usage: 18.5 MB, less than 61.38% of Python3 online submissions for Random Pick with Weight.

 > sum and random from 0~1

+---

+try_3.py: O(logn) O(1)

+* Runtime: 284 ms, faster than 76.81% of Python3 online submissions for Random Pick with Weight.
+* Memory Usage: 18.3 MB, less than 94.83% of Python3 online submissions for Random Pick with Weight.

+> presum + bisect